Pincer-org/Pincer/docs/interactions.rst

     @command
     async def some_other_command(self, ctx: MessageContext):
-        ctx.channel.send("Hello world!") # Sends a message in the channel return "Hello world 2" # This is sent because the interaction was not "used up"
+        await ctx.channel.send("Hello world!") # Sends a message in the channel return "Hello world 2" # This is sent because the interaction was not "used up"